 - Springhill Suites by Marriott (435) 781-9000

 (No overnight camping is available on the OARS property)

 This section of the Green River offers thrilling Class III rapids, interspersed with calm sections that inspire swimming, watching for wildlife, and gazing at the canyon scenery.
 Despite these slower stretches, the whitewater is consistent on the Green—you’ll challenge major rapids each day, plus lots of smaller waves and riffles.
-The Green is ideal for first-time rafters and children as young as 7, but not short on excitement for more seasoned boaters.
+The Green is ideal for first-time rafters, but not short on excitement for more seasoned boaters.

 Learn more about the boats on your trip at https://www.oars.com/experience/boats/

 After each active day on the river, we pull ashore to camp for the night.
 Upon arrival, our first task is to unload the boats using a bag line of crew and guests to expedite the process.
 Individuals then collect their waterproof bags and locate an area on the beach to camp for the night.
 On the first night in camp, a crew member will give a demonstration on setting up a tent, which you’ll see is quick and easy.
 The guides will set up the kitchen and central dining/seating area with camp chairs.
 They will also locate a secluded area away from camp to set up the portable toilet, where privacy is assured.

 As dinner is being prepared by the guides, hors d’oeuvres will be served and you will have an opportunity to relax, enjoy a drink if you wish, and reflect on the day with your fellow traveling companions.